leocorelli/kaggle_fall2021/README.md

 ## Analysis & Discussion:
 <p align="center"><img align="right" width="600px" src="assets/model_feature_importance.png"></p>

-The two most important features to the model were features that encoded a time element: how recent somebody had purchased a subscription/how much somebody donated recently.
-I think the most important data centric approach that I could have taken to improve my model's performance would have been engineering other features that encode this time
+The two most important features to the model were features that encoded a time element: how recently somebody had purchased a subscription/how much somebody donated recently.
+I think the most important data-centric approach that I could have taken to improve my model's performance would have been engineering other features that encode this strong relationship between recent purchase activity and likelihood of purchasing a ticket for the upcoming feature.
+For example: has this person purchased a subscription in the last 2 years?
+Has this person purchased a subscription in the last 4 years?

+I tried building all different kinds of ensembles with both voting and stacking.

+After reviewing some other solutions that friends in my class have implemented, I would

 ## Takeaways: